Can we recover an integral quadratic form by representing all its subforms?: Finite universality criterion sets

 \subsection{The Finiteness Theorem}

 We are now ready to complete the proof of number-field analog of the main theorem in \cite{kko}.

 \begin{thm} Let $\mathscr S$ be an infinite set of isometry classes of positive definite $\ring$-lattices of a fixed rank.
 Then, there exists a finite subset $\mathscr S_0$ of $\mathscr S$ such that if a positive definite $\ring$-lattice represents all classes of lattices in $\mathscr S_0$, then it represents all classes of lattices in $\mathscr S$. \end{thm} \begin{proof} It suffices to show that an integer $r$ satisfying the hypothesis of Lemma \ref{lemmar} does exist.
-Assume the contrary that no such integer exists.
-Then, there must be a positive integer $s$ such that the rank of all the classes in $\mathscr T_s$ are $\geq n + 3$.
-Let $P$ be the set of all finite primes $\p$ of $F$ such that \begin{enumerate} \item[(i)] $P$ contains all the dyadic primes and all the prime divisors of $t$, where $t$ is the integer defined in (H4).
+Assume to the contrary that no such integer exists.
+Then, for every positive integer $i$, the set $\mathscr U_i$ is nonempty, and the ranks of all the classes in $\mathscr T_{i+1}$ is strictly greater than the ranks of all the classes in $\mathscr T_{i}$.
+Therefore, there must be a positive integer $s$ such that the ranks of all the classes in $\mathscr T_s$ are $\geq n + 3$.

+Let $P$ be the set of all finite primes $\p$ of $F$ such that \begin{enumerate} \item[(i)] $P$ contains all the dyadic primes and all the prime divisors of $t$, where $t$ is the integer defined in (H4) for rank $n$.